BIM Definition & Meaning. What is BIM in construction?

 4D BIM can be represented as the modification of known traditional Gantt charts or CPM schedules.
 There are occasionally examples of this type of technique being utilized with the larger projects, but they are limited due to the costs associated with implementing it.
 Still, the overall BIM technology progress gradually makes it easier for 4D development to be used in other areas, like manufacturing processes and so on.

 5D BIM is even more complex.
 It takes the already complicated 4-dimensional project image and integrates it with various cost-related information, thus making “cost” the “5th dimension” of BIM.
 There’s potential to improve different aspects of BIM with this technique regardless of scale.
 The entire idea is still in the early stages of being introduced to the public so it might be a while before both time and costs to be considered as separate dimensions in the context of BIM.

-6D BIM is the last “dimension” when it comes to BIM and it represents the interaction between the classical 3D components and all of the aspects that comprise the project’s life-cycle.
+6D BIM as a BIM “dimension” represents the interaction between the classical 3D components and all of the aspects that comprise the project’s life-cycle.
 The 6D model is often used as a final representation of the construction project when it’s officially completed.
 It comes in the form of a BIM model populated with a plethora of various building-related information, including warranty data, manufacturer info, specification, manuals and other details that might be useful in the process of building’s subsequent usage throughout the years.

 The help with the operation and maintenance of the final facility are the main purposes of this kind of model.
 It’s less commonly used in the UK as something not directly adding another dimension to the overall scale, and is often replaced with either Asset Information Requirements or Asset Information Model (AIR and AIM, respectively).